 For existing data flows, data mappings may or may not remain intact.
 Due to the ability of the Virtual Node to connect to the data source of the Trading Partner’s choosing, each implementer will be able to reuse as much of their previous data mapping from the source database to the data exchange schema as they prefer.

 This implementation model will require a secure connection between the Virtual Node infrastructure and the Trading Partner’s infrastructure that will allow for database connectivity.
 Implementation options for this connectivity are discussed in Section 4.
 The VN IPT recognizes that this connectivity will require detailed coordination and discussion with appropriate security teams in order to ensure that that connectivity conforms to the Trading Partner’s security policies.

+This powerful new cloud model for secure connections between the Virtual Node cloud infrastructure and the Trading Partner’s infrastructure may be a challenge for Virtual Node adopters, but the simplicity and advantages make it well worth the trouble.
+Trading Partners interested in this type of connectivity model may need to address policies of this type within their organization in order to implement this pattern.
+EPA would like to explore this type of connection pattern with specific Trading Partners to see if new and emerging connectivity options can meet security requirements and policies and allow for this type of streamlined access to data for use cases like data publishing.

 Implementation of Local Trading Partner Managed Staging Tables